The Burval Name and Family Lines

 The Burval name thus originated in the village of Thronice about 1620.
 At that time and until 1964, Trhonice was a tradional Bohemia town geographically located on the Bohemia side of the Moravian/Bohemian border and under the administration of authorities in Polička.
 In 1964 the Village of Thronice became part of the traditonal Moravian Town of Jimramov.
 The traditional Svraka River boundary between Moravia and Bohemia was moved a few kilometers east so that Trhonice (and the Village of Sedlište) became part of and under the administration of the Town of Jimramov.

 Our work to date identified two Burval family lines.
 One we call the Burval Family of Trhonice and the second the Burval Family of Janovice.
-The Burval Family of Trhonice all appear to descend from one person, Václav of Trhonice (c1525-1575).
+The Burval Family of Trhonice all appear to descend from one person, Václav (c1525-1575) of Trhonice.
 The Burval Family of Janovice do not appear in records until the 1690's in the area of Janovice, Chrudim District, which is about 30 miles northwest of Thronice.
 The oldest Burval's we have documented from Janovice is Jan Buřval (c1673- ) listed as from Zdechovice, which today is the local name of the larger area surrounding the small village of Kostelec u Heřmanova Městce which includes the village of Janovice.
 By 1729, members of this family were listed in the church records as being from the village of Janovice.
 Actually recent work suggests that the Buřval Family of Janovice is directly related to the Buřval Family of Trhonice.
 However, until we can better determine that connection we present them as two separate families in the genealogies below.

 The two family lines are: (Click on the family line to go to that family's introduction page)